Kalmat/WeatherStationQt/README.md

 ## Use it

-While running, you can:
+While running, you can access Quick Options Menu by right-clicking on the tray icon:

-- Press 'm' or click & hold right mouse button to access Quick Options Menu
-- Press '1', '2' or '3' to change Weather location
+- Change Weather location and show its information on screen
+- Select News source and show them
-- Press 'c' to show World Clocks (no Internet connection required)
+- Show Clocks World Clocks (no Internet connection required) / Back to Weather
-- Press 'w' or '1', '2' or '3' to go back to weather info
-- Press 'a' or 'b' to select News source and force updating and showing News immediately (will alternate between sources)
+- Open Settings (also available the first time you run the program or as stand-alone application)
-- Press 'h' to show Help screen (also available if you add '-h' argument from command line)
+- Show / Hide Help (also available if you add '-h' argument from command line)
-- Press 'q' or 'Escape' to exit the program
+- Select Quit or press 'Escape' to exit the program / exit Help if showing

 ---